Title Loan Laws And Disclosures For Each State

 Massachusetts

-Title loans are considered illegal in Massachusetts.
-Under state law, no one can make loans of $6,000 or less if the amount payable for interest and expenses is more than 12% annually on the loaned amount without first getting a license from the commission of banks.
+Title loans are considered illegal in the state of Massachusetts.
+Under state law, no one can make loans of $6,000 or less if the amount payable for interest and expenses exceeds 12% annually on the loaned amount without first obtaining a license from the Commission of Banks.

 Michigan